SonarSource/helm-chart-sonarqube/charts/sonarqube-dce/README.md

 The chart can be installed on OpenShift by setting `OpenShift.enabled=true`.
 Among the others, please note that this value will disable the initContainer that performs the settings required by Elasticsearch (see [here](#elasticsearch-prerequisites)).
 Furthermore, we strongly recommend following the [Production Use Case guidelines](#production-use-case).

-`Openshift.createSCC` is deprecated and should be set to `false`, the default securityContext plus the production config described [above](#production-use-case) are compatible with restricted SCCv2.
+`Openshift.createSCC` is deprecated and should be set to `false`.
+The default securityContext, together with the production configurations described [above](#production-use-case), is compatible with restricted SCCv2.

-If you want to try out this chart on Openshift, and use our default embedded postgresql chart please set `postgresql.securityContext.enabled=true` and `postgresql.containerSecurityContext.enabled=true`
+If you want to try out this chart on Openshift, and use our default embedded postgresql chart please set `postgresql.securityContext.enabled=false` and `postgresql.containerSecurityContext.enabled=false`

 ### Route definition